All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Clinical trial data and efficacy comparison

 Brand-name tesamorelin (Egrifta) carries a wholesale acquisition cost of approximately $42,000 annually for the standard 2 mg daily dose.
 Most commercial insurance plans provide coverage for FDA-approved indications (HIV-associated lipodystrophy), reducing patient out-of-pocket costs to $50-200 monthly through copay assistance programs.
-However, off-label use for general fat loss typically receives no insurance coverage, leaving patients responsible for the full cost.
+But off-label use for general fat loss typically receives no insurance coverage, leaving patients responsible for the full cost.

 Compounded tesamorelin from qualified pharmacies costs significantly less, typically ranging from $800-1,400 monthly for equivalent dosing.
 This represents roughly 70-80% savings compared to brand pricing, though patients sacrifice the extensive quality control and clinical support associated with FDA-approved products.
 Tesamorelin therapy through physician-supervised telehealth providers offers additional cost advantages through simplified delivery and reduced overhead costs.

 Sermorelin pricing remains more accessible across all formulation sources.
-Compounded sermorelin typically costs $150-400 monthly for standard dosing protocols, making it the most economical option for patients seeking growth hormone optimization.
+Compounded sermorelin typically costs $150-400 monthly for standard dosing protocols, making it the most economical option for patients seeking growth hormone improvement.
 The lower cost reflects simpler manufacturing requirements and the peptide's shorter amino acid sequence compared to tesamorelin's more complex structure.

 Insurance coverage for sermorelin remains extremely limited, as the compound lacks FDA approval for any indication.
 Most patients pay out-of-pocket regardless of insurance status, though some health savings accounts (HSAs) and flexible spending accounts (FSAs) may cover the cost when prescribed for documented growth hormone deficiency.

-FormBlends offers both compounds through physician-supervised protocols, with sermorelin therapy starting at competitive pricing that includes comprehensive medical oversight and regular monitoring.
+FormBlends offers both compounds through physician-supervised protocols, with sermorelin therapy starting at competitive pricing that includes thorough medical oversight and regular monitoring.
 This approach provides cost advantages while maintaining clinical safety standards through licensed physician supervision.

 Hidden costs merit consideration when comparing options.
-Brand tesamorelin includes comprehensive patient support services, injection training, and adverse event monitoring.
+Brand tesamorelin includes thorough patient support services, injection training, and adverse event monitoring.
 Compounded alternatives may require additional medical visits for monitoring and dose adjustments, potentially offsetting some cost savings.
 Patients should factor in consultation fees, laboratory monitoring, and potential side effect management when calculating total treatment costs.

 Dosing Schedules and Administration Compared